shangzixie/LeetCode_Java/Pointer/Remove_Nth_Node_From_End_of_List/README.md

 ## Methods

 ### Method 1
-Intuitively, need to consider how to get Nth node from end.
-Recursion? or traverse two times, the 1st time, use count to the number of all nodes, the second time to remove Nth?
+1. Intuitively, need to consider how to get the Nth node from end.
+Recursion? or traverse two times, the 1st time, use count to the number of all nodes, the second time to remove the Nth?

-But in fact, we could use 2 pointers instead traversing 2 times.
+2. But in fact, we could use 2 pointers instead traversing 2 times.

+3. we let p1 keep n distance from p2.
+Then when p2 traverse to the end, the p1.next is the node we want to move;

 ### Key Points
- in order to consider edge case:`1-->null` or `1 --> 2 --> null`

- need use dummy node.
+ in order to consider edge case:`1-->null` or `1 --> 2 --> null`, need to use dummy node.

 ### Code
 ```java